myfirebase/docs/docs/authentication.md

 #### SignIn with google

-let your users authenticate with Firebase using their **Google accounts**.
+Allow the users to authenticate to Firebase using their **Google accounts**.

 Syntax : `$auth.signInWithGoogle(object)`